open-services-group/community/sig-services/service-requirements/contract-duration.md

 phase: service-operational
 ---

 This requirement states that a service should have a defined contract duration.
-Contract duration states the start and the end date of the subscription to the service or that the subscription doesn't have an end date.
+Contract duration states the start and the end of the subscription to the service or the conditions under which a subscription is terminated.

 If the contract duration states the end date of the subscription it should also state whether the subscription can be extended.
-If it can, it should also state if the subscription is going to auto extend without the consumers acknowledgement.
+If it can, it should also state if the subscription is going to auto extend without the consumers explicit acknowledgement.

-It should also state under what circumstances can the service provider involuntarily unsubscribe the consumer (e. g., breach of Terms & Conditions) from the service.
-Similarly the service consumer should also be able end the service subscription before the end date (if there is one) on his own just by unsubscribing from the service.
+It should also state under what circumstances the service provider can involuntarily terminate the consumer's subscription (e. g., breach of Terms and Conditions).
+Additionally the service consumer should be advised how to end the service subscription on his own just at any time, especially in a case when the contract specifies a distinct end date of a subscription and what terms apply in such scenario.

 ## Requirements